lsauchter/techtracker-client/README.md

 An application for tracking inventory status built for the Museum of Life and Science

 ## Technology
-This app was built using React.
+This app was built using CSS and React.
 Styling follows [Museum of Life and Science](https://lifeandscience.org) style guide.

 ## Live Page
 [https://techtracker.lsauchter.now.sh/](https://techtracker.lsauchter.now.sh/)